lucasvinicius03/Python-Experiments/README.md

-# Turtle-Experiments
+# Python-Experiments
-Some random experiments I'm making while learning how to use python's Turtle and Math modules.
+Some random experiments I'm making while learning how to use python's modules.

-## Experiments:
+## Turtle Module:
 ### turtle-shape-thingy.py
-Draws a shape and continuously draws inside it with a configurable degree offset.
+Draws a shape and continuously draws inside it with a configurable offset.